ARCH2006/Implementation-of-Logistic-Regression-Model-to-Predict-the-Placement-Status-of-Student/README.md

 ```
 ## Algorithm
 ```
+step1:start the program
-1.Import the standard libraries.
-2.Upload the dataset and check for any null or duplicated values using .isnull() and .duplicated() function respectively.
-3.Import LabelEncoder and encode the dataset.
-4.Import LogisticRegression from sklearn and apply the model on the dataset.
-5.Predict the values of array.
-6.Calculate the accuracy, confusion and classification report by importing the required modules from sklearn.
-7.Apply new unknown values
+step2:Import the standard libraries. step3:Upload the dataset and check for any null or duplicated values using .isnull() and .duplicated() function respectively. step4:Import LabelEncoder and encode the dataset. step5:Import LogisticRegression from sklearn and apply the model on the dataset. step6:Predict the values of array. step7:Calculate the accuracy, confusion and classification report by importing the required modules from sklearn. step8:Apply new unknown values step9:End
 ```

 ## Program: